Frequently Asked Questions:

 Where are over-the-phone interpreters located?

 Over-the-phone interpreters are located within the United States and around the world.
-If legal requirements apply restricting offshore spending, Vocalink Global has the ability to limit access so to US-based interpreters only.
+If legal requirements apply restricting offshore spending, Vocalink Global has the ability to limit access to US-based interpreters only.

 Video Remote Interpreting FAQ